What are rocoto peppers?

 That juiciness that makes the rocoto more tomato-like does impact its overall versatility in the kitchen.
 Rocotos are delicious as a paste, and in salsas, hot sauces, stews, and other dishes where their juiciness is beneficial.
 But, despite their thick walls, the rocoto is not a good stuffing pepper, nor is it at all a chili you should try drying.
 There’s just too much juiciness here.

 There are many Peruvian and Bolivian dishes where the rocoto is a must, so expect to see them in the ingredient list often for these international cuisines.

 Don’t expect to see fresh rocotos at your local grocery chain, but you may luck out at specialty stores and farmer’s markets.
 It’s not as popular as other chilies outside of its main growing regions (South America), so this will be a search in other regions.

-But you can pick up both rocoto seeds and rocoto paste via online vendors.
+But you can pick up both rocoto seeds and rocoto paste via online vendors (Amazon).
 The paste works very well in sauces and stews, so it’s an excellent alternative for when the fresh chili isn’t at hand.
 Still, when you find the rocoto pepper near you, take the opportunity to pick up some fresh.
 It’s a totally different eating experience than the rest of the pepper scale.

 I love the frangrance of rocoto, but since its heat varies so much, I find it difficult to control the spiciness of the final dish.
 I’m not sure why you say it’s not suitable for stuffing though, as Rocoto Relleno is one of Peru’s signature dishes…

 I save my own locoto seed.
 It doesn’t cross with the white seeded chilli’s.
 Just sowed about 25 seeds as germination can be erratic.
 Aim to keep 3 plants and give surpless away.
 Best chilli ever.
 Freezes perfectly.
 Excellent sweet chilli jam.